TAXIS’ EPIs would disable a defense mechanism in drug-resistant superbugs that makes them resistant to effects of antibiotics

 CARB-X is investing up to $500 million in antibacterial R&D between 2016-2021.
 The goal is to support projects through the early phases of development through Phase 1, so that they will attract additional private or public support for further clinical development and approval for use in patients.

 The Powered by CARB-X portfolio the world’s largest antibacterial early development portfolio with 35 projects in five countries.
 Since its inception in 2016, CARB-X has announced 54 awards exceeding $179.3 million, with the potential of additional funds if project milestones are met, to accelerate the development of antibacterial products.
 These funds are in addition to investments made by the companies themselves.
 The CARB-X pipeline will continuously evolve, as projects progress and others fail for a variety of reasons.

-CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) in the US Department of Health and Human Services, the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR) in the US Department of Health and Human Services, the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).